secwexen/aapp-mart/docs/guides/testing.md

-# AAPP-MART Testing & Quality Assurance
+# Testing & Quality Assurance

 This document outlines testing procedures, quality checks, and best practices for contributing to the AAPP-MART project.